celery/celery/docs/tutorials/daemonizing.rst

     Full path to the PID file.
 Default is /var/run/celery/%n.pid

 * CELERYD_LOG_FILE
     Full path to the worker log file.
-Default is /var/log/celery/%n.log
+Default is /var/log/celery/%n%I.log **Note**: Using `%I` is important when using the prefork pool as having multiple processes share the same log file will lead to race conditions.

 * CELERYD_LOG_LEVEL
     Worker log level.
 Default is INFO.